serra/invoice-automator/readme.md

 # Fibery invoices automation

-This repository contains scripts that help me automate my invoice workflows.
+This repository contains scripts that automate my invoice workflows.
-I create my invoices in Fibery, use Fibery's [GraphQL API] to download the invoice data, and [Google Python API for gmail] to create draft invoice emails.
+I create my invoices in Fibery, use Fibery's [GraphQL API] to download the invoice data.

 ## Installation and development